 The 80mm x 80mm thermal roll is among the most used printing paper rolls in the world.
 From Europe to America and Asia to Africa, the thermal roll is a popular accessory in the printing industry.
-Most printers are manufactured to be fitted with the 80x80mm thermal roll.
-It is the paper roll used in ATM machines, cinema tickets, shopping malls and bus ticketing rolls to mention just a few.
+Most printers are manufactured to be fitted with the 80mm x 80mm thermal roll.
+It is the paper roll used in ATM machines, cinema tickets, shopping malls, and bus ticketing rolls to mention just a few.
 So what could be the reason behind the 80x80mm thermal roll’s popularity?
 A closer look at its key features provides an explanation to this query.

 Standard Industry Size

 The 80mm x 80mm thermal rolls are of superior quality and fit into many thermal docket printer brands.
 Popular brands that use the roll include Epson, Citizen, Posiflex, Samsung, Fujitsu, Axiohm and Star printers.
 Although not officially, the 80x80mm thermal roll is adopted as the standard thermal printing roll.
 Its use for different applications makes the paper roll so popular.

 Length is a critical aspect when evaluating paper rolls.
 Roll length translates directly to the number of receipts that can be printed.
 Longer paper rolls mean more receipts can be printed thus creating value for money.
 Printing a high number of receipts per roll reduces the frequency of changing paper rolls thus improving efficiency.
 The 80mm width of the thermal rolls is long enough to serve for longer periods.
 However, roll paper prices rise in direct proportion to the length.